ZAHON/simplyui-old/packages/simplyui-react/src/components/button/README.md

 ## Disabled state

 Use the `disabled` property to disable interaction and focus.
+When `disabled` property is set to `true` Button has `data-disabled` attribute.

 ```jsx
 import { Button } from '@simplyui/react';